Mr J Bullar MBE

 Nautical Studies and Water sports are taught to all students in year 7 and 8, and then becomes a very popular optional activity in year 9 during the games rotation.

 Water Sports are fundamental to introducing young people, who may never have set foot in a boat, to consider either further nautical study or to develop a passion for water sports.
-Every child at LNS will have spent 20 weeks at the docks in their first two years at school.

 Students can opt to take either sailing or paddle sports from year 7 upwards in their nautical games lessons.